-When connecting to SSH host, you will need to accept its host key.
+When connecting to the SSH host, you will need to accept its host key.

-When connecting to FTPS or WebDAVS host with certificate signed by untrusted authority you will need to verify the certificate.
+When connecting to FTPS or WebDAVS host with certificate signed by an untrusted authority you will need to verify the certificate.

 You may want to modify the script automatically.
 For example you may want to operate it with different file each time.